baurine/gitlab-time-report/README.md

             }
           }

+   Note, you need to change the email format '.*@company[.]com' to yourself email format.

    We config the `settings` collection only can be read but can't be written, for other collections, they only can be read and written by users whose email matches your company's email format.

-   You can change this rule to adjust your requirement but remember to keep its security, and please read firebase document carefully before changing it.

 1. Copy firebase configuration to `chrome_ext/src/js/firebase/firebase-config.json`